 A tour of Italy can be a fantastic experience.
 There is so much to see; historical sights dating back over 3000 years, the fashion capital of the world, one of the most romantic cities ever, and so many beaches, lakes and spas.
 Start at the top in Verona and kick off your honeymoon by visiting Shakespeare’s Juliet in her courtyard.
 See the famous balcony and add your message of love and hope to the walls encircling the space.
 Make sure you give the bronze statue a rub for good luck in love – what better way to start your married life?
 Head down to Venice and see the floating city at sunset from the relaxing recline if a gondola tour.
 Rome is your next stop, with lunch overlooking the Colosseum, then Florence to be blessed at the Santa Maria Cathedral.

 Who can think of a travelling honeymoon and not consider everything our friends down under have to offer?
 For starters – the Great Barrier Reef.
 How amazing would it be to take a day snorkelling along the reef?
 It’s a fantastic opportunity, possibly once in a lifetime, and you would get to share it with your new spouse.
-While you’re in Queensland, way not pop down to Haver Bay for some whale watching, the Glasshouse mountains in Noosa, and go shopping in Brisbane.
-From there, head to New South Wales and kayak among dolphins in Byron Bay before visiting the Opera House and the Sydney Harbour bridge in Aus’s second largest city.
-If your feeling up to a hike, then go and see Ayers rock in the Northern Territory, then end your journey in the capital; Perth.
+While you’re in Queensland, why not pop down to Haver Bay for some whale watching, the Glasshouse mountains in Noosa, and go shopping in Brisbane?
+From there, head to New South Wales and kayak among dolphins in Byron Bay before visiting the Opera House and the Sydney Harbour bridge in Aus’s second-largest city.
+If your feeling up to a hike, then go and see Ayers Rock in the Northern Territory, then end your journey in the capital; Perth.

 If you can’t decide on one European country to visit then why not see more than one?
 The great thing about Europe, and something the shocks Americans is how you can take a wrong turn and end up in another country.
 Everything is interlocked, and quite often the borders are indiscernible.
 Start off in Madrid, Spain and hop over to Nice in the south of France, then Venice and Rome in Italy, head up through Verona, into Vienna in Austria, through to Berlin, Germany, Amsterdam in the Netherlands, across to Paris, and finally into London, England.